-- (1) Represents the aggregate dollar amount of all fees earned in cash for services as a Director and as a member(s) of a Board Committee(s) in fiscal 2021. - (2) Represents the stock award grant date fair value recognized for financial statement reporting purposes in accordance with the "Compensation - Stock Compensation" topic of the Financial Accounting Standards Board's Accounting Standards Codification.
-For more information, see Note 6 - Stock-Based Compensation in the accompanying Notes to Consolidated Financial Statements filed in our Annual Report on Form 10-K for our 2021 fiscal year.
+- (1) Represents the aggregate dollar amount of all fees earned in cash for services as a Director and as a member(s) of a Board Committee(s) in fiscal 2022. - (2) Represents the stock award grant date fair value recognized for financial statement reporting purposes in accordance with the "Compensation - Stock Compensation" topic of the Financial Accounting Standards Board's Accounting Standards Codification.
+For more information, see Note 6 - Stock-Based Compensation in the accompanying Notes to Consolidated Financial Statements filed in our Annual Report on Form 10-K for our 2022 fiscal year.
 The fair value of TRSUs is defined as the closing price of the Company's Common Stock on the grant date.
 Stock awards to those who have attained the age of retirement are subject to accelerated expensing for financial reporting purposes.
 Each of Dr. Alutto, and Messrs.
-Gromek, and Matthews has reached retirement age, and consequently each stock award received by him is subject to accelerated vesting upon retirement from the Board. - (3) John A. Frascotti was appointed to the Board on June 9, 2021.
-The fees paid to Mr. Frascotti reflect a pro-rated amount for the portion of fiscal 2021 during which he served as a Director. - (4) Joseph Gromek will continue to serve as a Director through the date of the Annual Meeting and is not standing for re-election to the Board. - (5) Katherine Kountze was appointed to the Board on November 1, 2021.
-The fees paid to Ms. Kountze reflect a pro-rated amount for the portion of fiscal 2021 during which she served as a Director. - (6) Robert Mettler served as a Director through May 12, 2021.
-The fees paid to Mr. Mettler reflect a pro-rated amount for the portion of fiscal 2021 during which he served as a Director.
+Bachman, Gromek, and Matthews has reached retirement age, and consequently each stock award received by him is subject to accelerated vesting upon retirement from the Board. - (3) Joseph Alutto will continue to serve as a Director through the date of the Annual Meeting and is not standing for re-election to the Board. - (4) Joseph Gromek served as a Director through May 11, 2022.
+The fees paid to Mr. Gromek reflect a pro-rated amount for the portion of fiscal 2022 during which he served as Director.